 Comparable international regulations for cyclamate are provided at Attachment 5.
-It is noted that the EU reduced permissions for cyclamate in water-based flavoured drinks in 2004, following the results of dietary modelling which indicated that a number of young children exceeded the ADI for cyclamate.
-An example of such dietary modelling work was performed in the UK which indicated that some young children between the ages of $1 \frac{1}{2}$ years and $4 \frac{1}{2}$ years were consuming twice the ADI of cyclamate.
+It is noted that the European Union (EU) reduced permissions for cyclamate in water-based flavoured drinks in 2004, following the results of dietary modelling which indicated that a number of young children exceeded the ADI for cyclamate.
+An example of such dietary modelling work was performed in the UK which indicated that some young children between the ages of 1 1⁄2 years and 4 1⁄2 years were consuming twice the ADI of cyclamate.

-The EU reduced their permission for cyclamate in water-based flavoured drinks from 400 to 250 mg/l in 2004.
+The EU reduced its permission for cyclamate in water-based flavoured drinks from 400 to 250 mg/L in 2004.
 Before this amendment was incorporated into The Sweeteners in Food (Amendment) (England) Regulations 2004, the UK Food Standards Agency consulted with the British Soft Drink Association and the main UK manufacturer of cyclamate-containing soft drinks in 2003.
-These industry discussions in the UK indicated that it would still be feasible to produce water-based flavoured drinks containing cyclamate at levels of 200-250 mg/l.
-It was indicated that reformulations of the products affected would probably be required, possibly with other intense sweeteners, in addition to saccharin (which is nearly always used as a blend with cyclamate).
+These industry discussions in the UK indicated that it would still be feasible to produce water-based flavoured drinks containing cyclamate at levels of 200-250 mg/L. It was indicated that reformulations of the products affected would probably be required, possibly with other intense sweeteners, in addition to saccharin (which is nearly always used as a blend with cyclamate).